pretix/pretix-docs/docs/guides/payment/index.md

 pretix allows you to use a more straightforward formula for the calculation of that fee.
 This is useful if, for instance, you want to discourage your customers from using a certain payment provider by adding an additional fee.

-For illustrative purposes, we will use a fee of 2.99% plus a fixed rate of $0.49.
+For illustrative purposes, assume a fee of 2.99% plus a fixed rate of $0.49.
 Enter 0.49 in the "Absolute value" field and 2.99 in the "Percentage of the order total" field.
 Neither input is mandatory.
 You can also add an absolute value only, or a percentage value only.